Plaster of Paris and Joint Compound are two common materials used by homeowners for patching up holes and cracks in walls.

 3- Strengthening the Drywall

-Plaster of Paris can also be used to strengthen drywall that is cracked or otherwise damaged.
+Plaster of Paris can also be used to strengthen cracked or otherwise damaged drywall.

-The plaster can then be applied directly to the wall using a putty knife.
+Using a putty knife, the plaster can then be applied directly to the wall.
 Once the plaster has dried, it can be sanded and painted to match the surrounding area.

 With a little effort, Plaster of Paris can be used to repair and strengthen walls in both homes and businesses.